 At Alexander McLeod Primary School we believe in providing the children with a broad and varied curriculum with opportunities to nurture their interests and provide the children with learning opportunities both inside and outside the classroom.
-We appreciate the importance of outdoor learning and the many benefits that come with it and have therefore introduced Forest school into our curriculum.
+We appreciate the importance of outdoor learning and the many benefits that come with it and have therefore introduced Forest school into our curriculum across all year groups.